jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (a) be in the prescribed form (if any); and
-  (b) contain, or be accompanied by, any other prescribed information or documentation; and (c) specify the effective date of the change; and (d) be given to the Government Actuary within 3 months of the later of—
+  (b) contain, or be accompanied by, any other prescribed information or documentation; and (c) specify the effective date of the change; and (d) be given to the FMA within 3 months of the later of—
     (i) the effective date of the change; or
     (ii) the trustees of the KiwiSaver scheme first becoming aware of the change.